+For example, I chose servant leadership, learning, excellence, resiliency and positivity.
 If you have a value that is not on the list, then just add it to your list and claim it as one of your values.
 Remember, the values you choose are actual values that you currently embrace and emulate, not aspirational values that you hope to aspire to one day.

-4. Your Beliefs about Leading and Motivating People
+Your Beliefs about Leading and Motivating People

-Your beliefs about leading and motivating people is where you'll find the essence of your LPOV.
+Your beliefs about leading and motivating people are where you'll find the essence of your LPOV.
 These beliefs should flow naturally from the people who have influenced you the most and from your purpose and values.
 For example, I believe that everyone has certain God-given gifts and talents and that people operate best out of their strengths.
 I believe everyone is a "10" at something.
 I want to help people that I lead focus on their strengths.